xvdp/pycgal/README.md

-# edges
+# pycgal
 A few routines to deal with edges in python, pytorch, numpy.

-Python wrapper to CGAL library using pybind11
+**Minimal** python wrapper to CGAL, https://www.cgal.org/, library using pybind11 https://github.com/pybind.
+No more than a couple hours work.

-This is a minimal wrapper implementation, not much use except perhaps as a template for further work.
-I built it quickly to understand Optimal Transport / Wasserstein Distance/
+I simply wrapped CGAL to look into Optimal Transport for curve simplification.
+If you are looking for CGAL in python, this isn't.
+However, implementing other CGAL algorithms is easy as pie with this as template.
+Look into `src/main.cpp`

 Packages implemented:
 * Optimal Transport 2d shape simplification included https://doc.cgal.org/latest/Optimal_transportation_reconstruction_2/index.html

-Adding more packages is quite easy following the pybind template and the example code in `src/main.cpp`

 1. pybind11 wrap of CGAL 5.0 Optimal Transport to simplify sketch to minimum edges.
 * Optimal Transport 2d shape simplification included https://doc.cgal.org/latest/Optimal_transportation_reconstruction_2/index.html

 **TODO** replace py::array with py::buffer to deal with pytorch tensors direction
 2. Pytorch Canny edge finding filter.

 ## Prerequisites